What Does a CMA Do?

 How to Get CMA Certification

 What does a CMA do before becoming certified?
-The answer is that you must become a CNA by completing a certified nursing assistant program.
+The answer is that you first must become a CNA by completing a certified nursing assistant program.
 Depending on what state you’re in, you may need to gain some experience working as a CNA before you can complete a CMA program from a community college or vocational school.
 You’ll also receive on-the-job training to round out your education.

 CMAs must also hold a special license or certification to work.
 This may involve paying additional fees, completing continuing education requirements, or accomplishing tasks that prove professional competency.
 This role has different titles and requirements from state to state.
 Find more information about how to get certified as a CMA in your state.